Structure of Cotton Fiber

 Lumen

-• The hollow canal, running the length of the fiber, is called the lumen.
+• The hollow canal running the length of the fiber is called the lumen.

 • Further, as the sap evaporated, the pressure inside the fiber became less than the atmospheric pressure on the outside.
-This caused the fiber to collapse inward, resulting in the characteristic kidney-shaped cross-section of the cotton fiber.
+This causes the fiber to collapse inward, resulting in the characteristic kidney-shaped cross-section of the cotton fiber.

 Bijoy